Want to start your own social media marketing agency?

 For example, you can leverage Linkedin to identify companies looking for social media marketers and offers you services to them.
 Alternatively, you can visit freelancer websites like Upwork to find opportunities for your agency when you’re starting out.

 However, remember, as these are people who don’t know you, they’ll be hesitant to take you on without any prior experience.
-Reach out to your current contacts and gain some experience before opting for this approach.
+Review some B2B lead generation ideas and reach out to your current contacts to gain some experience before opting for this approach.

 6. Start Hiring People